aistabci/abci-docs/v3/en/docs/system-overview.md

 Users can login to the interactive node, the frontend of the ABCI system, using SSH tunneling via the access server.

 The interactive node allows users to interactively execute commands, and create and edit programs, submit jobs, and display job statuses.
-The interactive node does not have a GPU, but users can use it to develop programs for compute nodes.
+The interactive node does not have a GPU, but users can use it to develop programs for compute nodes (H).

 Please refer to [Getting Started ABCI](getting-started.md) for details of login method and [Job Execution](job-execution.md) for details of job submission method.